codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do bees go to the bathroom?
-The BP station.
+What do you call two guys hanging out by your window?
+Kurt & Rod.

 ## Daily Trivia

-According to the International System of Units, how many bytes are in a kilobyte of RAM?
+Moore&#039;s law originally stated that the number of transistors on a microprocessor chip would double every...
- 1. 512
+ 1. Year
- 2. 1024
+ 2. Eight Years
- 3. 1000
+ 3. Two Years
- 4. 500
+ 4. Four Years

 <details>
   <summary>Answer</summary>
-  1000
+  Year
 </details>